opensearch-project/documentation-website/_dashboards/management/accelerate-external-data.md

 4. Create an OpenSearch index by following these steps:
     1. Select **Accelerate data**.
 A pop-up window appears.
     2. Enter your database and table details under **Select data fields**.
 5. For **Acceleration type**, select the type of acceleration according to your use case.
+Then, enter the information for your acceleration type.
 For more information, see the following sections:
       - [Skipping indexes](https://opensearch.org/docs/latest/dashboards/management/accelerate-external-data/#skipping-indexes)
       - [Covering indexes](https://opensearch.org/docs/latest/dashboards/management/accelerate-external-data/#covering-indexes)
       - [Materialized views](https://opensearch.org/docs/latest/dashboards/management/accelerate-external-data/#materialized-views)
-6. Under **Define index**, enter the information for your acceleration type.

 ## Skipping indexes